Historia Augusta: Debates on dating

 In 1776, Gibbon observed that there was something wrong with the numbers and names of the imperial biographers, and that this had already been recognised by older historians who had written on that subject.
-A clear example was the referencing of the biographer 'Lampridius' (who was apparently writing his biographies after 324) by 'Vopiscus', who was meant to be writing his biographies in 305–306.
+A clear example was the referencing of the biographer "Lampridius" (who was apparently writing his biographies after 324) by "Vopiscus", who was meant to be writing his biographies in 305–306.
 Then, in 1889, Hermann Dessau, who had become increasingly concerned by the large number of anachronistic terms, Vulgar Latin vocabulary, and especially the host of obviously false proper names in the work, proposed that the six authors were all fictitious personae, and that the work was in fact composed by a single author in the late 4th century, probably in the reign of Theodosius I. Among his supporting evidence was that the life of Septimius Severus appeared to have made use of a passage from the mid-4th-century historian Aurelius Victor, and that the life of Marcus Aurelius likewise uses material from Eutropius.

 In the decades following Dessau, many scholars argued to preserve at least some of the six Scriptores as distinct persons and in favour of the first-hand authenticity for the content.
-As early as 1890, Theodor Mommsen postulated a Theodosian 'editor' of the Scriptores work, an idea that has resurfaced many times since.
+As early as 1890, Theodor Mommsen postulated a Theodosian "editor" of the Scriptores work, an idea that has resurfaced many times since.
 Hermann Peter, editor of the Historia Augusta and of the Historicorum Romanorum reliquiae, proposed a date of 330 for when the work was written, based upon an analysis of style and language.
-Others, such as Norman H. Baynes, abandoned the early 4th-century date but only advanced it as far as the reign of Julian the Apostate, useful for arguing the work was intended as pagan propaganda.
+Others, such as Norman H. Baynes, abandoned the early-4th-century date but only advanced it as far as the reign of Julian the Apostate, useful for arguing the work was intended as pagan propaganda.

-In the 1960s and 1970s, Dessau's original arguments received powerful restatement and expansion from Sir Ronald Syme, who devoted three books to the subject and was prepared to date the writing of the work closely in the region of AD 395.
+In the 1960s and 1970s, Dessau's original arguments received powerful restatement and expansion from Ronald Syme, who devoted three books to the subject and was prepared to date the writing of the work closely in the region of AD 395.
 Other recent studies also show much consistency of style, and most scholars now accept the theory of a single author of unknown identity, writing after 395.
 Although it was believed that the Historia Augusta did not reference any material from Ammianus Marcellinus' history, which was finished before 391 and which covered the same period, this has now been shown not to be the case, and that the Historia Augusta does in fact make reference to Ammianus' history.